Lean and the Real Customer – Part 2

 So what about employee engagement mapping instead of value stream mapping or visual engagement instead of visual factory or leader prevention training instead of accident prevention training.
 I also often hear those who work in the field of lean philosophy talk about empowering the staff.
-Just imagine how easy that we be if we focussed on the person before the process.
+Just imagine how easy that would be if we focus on the person before the process.

 For those of you that are still not quite there and are thinking, “that’s not the real world the answer is simple, if you are not careful the internal customer is only doing what you want on the outside and my experience suggests what’s on the inside eventually appears on the outside.
 I am not saying this is easy as those who have tried leadership and engagement will tell you it is relentless and unforgiving, but we should be familiar with this as that’s what customer loyalty is like.